 Lukas Bärfuss

-Born in Thun in 1971, Lukas Bärfuss is a playwright, novelist, and essayist and one of the most important voices in contemporary literature.
-His plays have been performed throughout the world and his novels have been translated into twenty languages.
-In 2019, he was honored with the Georg Büchner Prize.
-In his politically engaged plays and novels, he has shown himself to be an incisive observer and trenchant commentator on our era.
+Lukas Bärfuss, born in Thun in 1971, is a playwright, novelist and essayist.
+He is regarded as one of the leading voices in contemporary literature; his plays are performed worldwide and his novels have been translated into 20 languages.
+In 2019, he was awarded the Georg Büchner Prize for his body of work.
+In his political plays and novels, he reveals himself to be a keen observer and an uncomfortable, incisive commentator on our times.

 Vaters Kiste.
 Eine Geschichte über das Erben.
 Rowohlt 2022